Paralyzed for Life. No laughing matter, right?

 For the brilliant satirist Harry Shearer (who met Rucker while working on The History of White People in America), Rucker’s paralysis was “a scary reminder of the random ways in which life can smack you.”

 Responding to questions via e-mail, Shearer candidly writes that “reading Allen’s book made me realize that I’d fallen for his public act.
 It changed my perception of Allen, because his ‘hey guys, I see the humor in all this’ façade was so very convincing, if, on reflection, a bit improbable.
 I knew his comedy mind, but I didn’t know much about the rest of him.
 I had no grasp of Allen’s pre-paralysis sense of drift and desperation, which he had also kept private.
-We worked on another project some years after [his becoming paralyzed], and I started seeing flashes of the anger he writes about in his book.”
+We worked on another project some years after

 That anger still lingers, and perhaps Rucker will never fully accept his paralysis.
 But as his disability experience gains depth, Rucker has grown increasingly active in the disability community, which can only benefit from his talents.
 This includes a 2007 trip to Qatar for an international disability conference, a recent visit to disabled Iraq war vets at Walter Reed Army Medical Center, regular contributions to Ability magazine, and ongoing disability activism aimed at discrimination in Hollywood.